csongbird/Pitch-n/README.md

 To run tests on the python code, run `make tests`.
 As of now, this tests the files in the [source](https://github.com/csongbird/Pitch-n/tree/main/source) folder.

-To produce a webpage for the endpoints module, run `make tests`.
+To produce a webpage for the endpoints module, run `make docs`.

 To run the back end locally:
 * `cd` into [source](https://github.com/csongbird/Pitch-n/tree/main/source) and run `./local.sh` to start the server